-Goshen College recently recognized 243 students for excellence in academics, on the 2008-09 spring semester Dean’s List.
+Goshen College recently recognized 226 students, for excellence in academics, on the 2009-10 fall semester Dean’s List.

 Seven Goshen College students will speak Tuesday, Feb.
 9 about issues of peace and justice for the annual C. Henry Smith Oratorical Contest.

 Goshen College announced today it will play an instrumental version of the Star-Spangled Banner before select sports events on campus, followed by prayer.

 Brenneman calls for new ‘school of thought’ at Goshen of positive engagement in the world

 A reception and book signing will be held for Goshen College Professor Emeritus of History Theron F. Schlabach’s new book War, Peace and Social Conscience: Guy F. Hershberger and Mennonite Ethics (Herald Press, 2009) on Tuesday, Jan.
 19 from 3:30 to 5 p.m. in the College Mennonite Church’s Koinonia Rooms.

 During Goshen College’s 17th Annual Martin Luther King Jr. Study Day on Monday, Jan.
 18, the life and legacy of Dr. King’s emphasis on making peace will be celebrated through music, poetry, prayer, story-telling, a town hall discussion and a workshop.
 As the college cancels daytime classes so that students can participate fully in the events, the public is also invited.

 Peter J. Dyck, a 1952 Goshen College alumnus, was born in Lysanderhöh, Russia, on Dec.
 4, 1914.
 He died Jan.
 4, 2010 of cancer at the age of 95.